sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development.rst

   * Create a jar file and place it in the ``user-lib`` directory of sparkflows
   * Place the JSON file for the new node under the ``nodes`` directory.
-  * Restart the fire server.
+  * Restart the Fire Server.
-  * The new node would be picked up by the UI framework.
+  * The new node would be picked up by the Fire Server.

 Use the custom node in spark submit when running on the Spark cluster
 ---------------------------------------------------------------------